How to get funding for your next project

 Step 3: Fill out an application form.

 Each city has their own application form and supporting documents that are needed to submit your application.
 Please carefully review program requirements to submit successful applications.
-For tips and example application documents scroll down.
+For tips and example application documents, scroll down on this page.

 Step 4: Submit application to your city’s program manager.